Programs at ALOHA

 How do peer groups work?

-Currently, the groups meet virtually via Zoom.
-When the ALOHA office can open again, we will meet in ALOHA’s main conference room.
+Currently, the groups meet virtually via Zoom and/or in person at the ALOHA office main conference room.

 The group, usually facing each other in a circle (easier to read lips), shares experiences, common struggles in coping with noise, what works best in terms of hearing aids and other assistive devices, humorous happenings, and just about anything else that is of current interest.
 The experiences of one person may be helpful to another in the group.
 Group members have the opportunity to raise concerns of their own or respond to the concerns of others.

-*** Peer Support Groups do not serve as a professional medical or audiology resource. ***
+*** Peer Discussion Groups do not serve as a professional medical or audiology resource. ***

 If you would like an invitation to any of the meetings, please email email@example.com.